jnunyez/docker-vRAN-ZeroMQ/README.md

 enb.gtp_bind_addr : Ip address assined to the eNodeB to connect with S-GW enb.s1c_bind_addr : Ip addres assigned to eNodeB to connect with the MME

-Instead of using RF we use a virtual docker network where the vUE is in a container and the veNodeB is in another container.
+Instead of using over-the air medium we use a docker network based on default bridge driver where the vUE is in a container and the veNodeB is in another container:

+                                 ZeroMQ Messages
+              ┌──────────┐                             ┌──────────┐
+              │          │          ┌─────────┐        │          │
+              │   UE     │◀─────────┤ bridge  ├───────▶│   eNodeB │
+              │          │          └─────────┘        │          │
+              └──────────┘                             └──────────┘

 ### Configuring SIB

-Important to increase timers since srsLTE is not using radio timers but system timers:
+The file `sibfake.con` contains some adjustment for our emulated setting.
+First all timers are increased to their allowed maximum:

 ```
 ue_timers_and_constants = {